huangyjhust/3D-RU-Net/README.md

 Code for the paper entitled "3D RoI-aware U-Net for Accurate and Efficient Colorectal Cancer Segmentation"(https://arxiv.org/abs/1806.10342).

 The latest codes are now released.
-Weights and a preprocessed test fold will be uploaded in a few days.
+Weights and a preprocessed test fold will be uploaded in a few days (Due to remote control failures to my workstation in these days, it may take longer).

 ![Fig.0.](https://github.com/huangyjhust/3D-RU-Net/blob/master/Images/R-UNet.png)